 In the US being on a first name basis is very common, even when you’ve never seen a person as you might have when only communicating by email.

 The British might be slightly more formal when it comes to business email etiquette.
 In addition, the British tend to “speak” and write in a sort of coded English using all kinds of understatements when communicating.

 Countries like France and Germany take their business email etiquette very seriously.
 Calling someone by their first name is not done.
 At least not for a very long time.

-And the list goes on and on where culture has an influence on not only business email etiquette but also on general business etiquette.
+And the list goes on and on about where culture has an influence on not only business email etiquette but also on general business etiquette.

 Below is an InfoGraphic that takes you on a trip around the world for lots of common business etiquette.

-However, mind you that they are very contextual, and might change when the situation changes, even if the actors involved remain the same…
+However, mind that they are very contextual, and might change when the situation changes, even if the actors involved remain the same…